 - In the winter or spring, try to line up a good summer experience.
 A job, an internship, or a summer enrichment program is not only beneficial for college admissions, it’s usually rewarding in itself, and hopefully fun.

 - If you have yet to nail down a great score on the SAT test, sign up for a summer class.
-You don’t need to study for Math, Critical Reading and Writing if one of those sections is already solid.
-Concentrate on the one that’s lacking by doing a partial course.
+You don’t need to study for Math if your Math score is already a keeper.
+Concentrate on the Verbal by doing a partial course.

 - Hopefully, you’re all done with the SAT test and can devote yourself again to school academics and school activities.
 Some kids even take on an after-school volunteer position one or two days a week.
 Whether you have a current work or volunteer activity or not, assess your past experiences and ask one or two of your supervisors to provide a recommendation.
 Do this early in the fall semester.
 Your goal is to get them back by mid-October so they can be part of an early admission packet.

-- You have fall semester for a final crack or two at the SAT.
-If your SAT scores are already strong, concentrate on making senior fall the best set of grades so far.
+- You have fall semester for a final crack or two at the SAT/ACT.
+If your SAT or ACT scores are already strong, concentrate on making senior fall the best set of grades so far.
 Colleges respect improving GPA trends (but not as much as overall strong GPA).
-If both GPA and and SAT scores are not where you want them to be, at this point your guidance officer is the best person to help you structure your senior fall.
-Keep in mind that some college admissions offices are more GPA-oriented and some are more SAT-oriented.
+If both GPA and ACT/SAT scores are not where you want them to be, at this point your guidance officer is the best person to help you structure your senior fall.
+Keep in mind that some college admissions offices are more GPA-oriented and some are more ACT/SAT-oriented.
 All other things being equal, recognize this: even perfect grades in one final semester can only do so much, since at least 4/5 of your record is already set in stone.
-By comparison, a good score on the SAT test can greatly compensate for mediocre GPA.
+By comparison, a good score on the SAT / ACT can greatly compensate for mediocre GPA.

 - Students sometimes resent the fact that after working hard for 2 or 3 years they STILL have to prove themselves on a test like the SAT.
-At most competitive four-year colleges, the SAT and SAT Subject Tests combined are as important as three years of GPA.
+At most competitive four-year colleges, the SAT/ACT is almost important as three years of GPA.
 The high schools that recognize this and that foster targeted test prep are doing well for their kids.
 Schools that eschew “teaching to the tests” can rightfully be scorned as doing a disservice for their college-bound kids.

 Ivy Bound offers three $1200 college scholarships to the three students who show the greatest percentage improvement from pre-Ivy Bound to post-Ivy Bound test.*